Jay-Deeee/avion-chessboard/README.md

-My entry to our chessboard project for the Avion School course.
+My entry to our chessboard project, utilizing FLEXBOX, for the Avion School course.